The Bounty (1984 film): David Lean

-This version was originally a longstanding project of director David Lean and his frequent collaborator, Robert Bolt.
+The film was originally a longstanding project of director David Lean and his frequent collaborator, Robert Bolt.
 They started working on a script in Bora Bora in October 1977.

-Lean and Bolt decided to make two films.
-One named The Lawbreakers that dealt with the voyage out to Tahiti and the subsequent mutiny, and the second which was to have been named The Long Arm, a study of the journey and the mutineers after the mutiny, as well as the admiralty's response in sending out the frigate HMS Pandora.
+Lean and Bolt planned to make two films, one named The Lawbreakers that would deal with the voyage out to Tahiti and the subsequent mutiny, and the second named The Long Arm, which would be a study of the journey and the mutineers after the mutiny, as well as the admiralty's response in sending out the frigate HMS Pandora.

-In November 1977 producer Dino De Laurentiis announced he would finance the project and make it after his version of the Hurricane.
+In November 1977, producer Dino De Laurentiis announced he would finance the project and make it after his version of the Hurricane.
 Phil Kellogg was to produce the films.
 In December of that year, Paramount announced they would finance and distribute.
 The intention was to shoot the film in Tahiti, where De Laurentiis had built a large facility for shooting Hurricane, including a brand-new hotel.

 While working on the script, Lean directed a documentary, Lost and Found: The Story of Cook's Anchor, about discovering an anchor that belonged to a ship of Captain Cook.

-In August 1978 Lean said he expected each film to cost $25 million.
+In August 1978, Lean said he expected each film to cost $25 million.
 "With the high brow critics you're as good as dead if you spend that sort of money on a film", he said.
 "For that kind of money, the argument runs, anyone should be able to make a good picture.
 Which is absolute rubbish."
 A replica of The Bounty was built in New Zealand.
 A script was finished by November 1978.

 Bernard Williams became attached as producer.
 He says Lean and De Laurentiis assumed both films could be made for $40 million in total, but Williams budgeted The Lawbreakers alone at $40 million.
 De Laurentiis decided he could not afford to proceed.
 "Dino is no longer behind the project", said Kellogg in November, adding "The first script is finished and the second is underway.
 I expect the pictures to go in about a year by now and we'll make them back to back."